nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     <i>Figure 18: Sequence Diagram for Find Command</i>
 </p>

-1. The user executes `find KEYWORDS` command with an intent to view a filtered list of transactions that match the searching keywords.
+1. The user executes `find k/KEYWORDS` command with an intent to view a filtered list of transactions that match the searching keywords.

 2. The `CommandParser#parse()` method is called to initialize the `Command` object with `FindCommand`,